apache/parquet-format/CONTRIBUTING.md

    This phase starts with a discussion of changes on the developer mailing list (dev@parquet.apache.org).
 Depending on the scope and goals of the feature the it can be useful to provide additional artifacts as part of a discussion.
-The artifacts can include a design docuemnt, a draft pull request to make the discussion concrete and/or an prototype implementation to demostrate the viability of implementation.
+The artifacts can include a design document, a draft pull request to make the discussion concrete and/or a prototype implementation to demonstrate the viability of implementation.
 This step is complete when there is lazy consensus.
 Part of the consensus is whether it is sufficient to provide two working implementations as outlined in step 2, or if demonstration of the